smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

 ## Create GCP project

- - Connect to your IKEA-GCP account and create a project
+ - Connect to your GCP account and create a project
  - Use **_wagon-bootcamp_** as project name
 https://console.cloud.google.com/cloud-resource-manager